-This is a simple but very effective Demonstration of Lenz’s Law that you can bring into the classroom to show the most basic principle of radio science, how radio waves travel and the role of electromagnetic fields.
+This is a simple but very effective Demonstration of Lenz’s Law and accompanying Power Point by Mark Spencer WA8SME that you can bring into the classroom to show the most basic principle of radio science--how radio waves travel and the role of electromagnetic fields.

-Here’s an online video demonstration of the same principle.
+Here are some effective online video demonstrations of the same principle:

 Using the Wave Modulation Board was developed by Mark Spencer WA8SME for ARRL's Education & Technology Program in combination with the Parallax USB Oscilloscope® you can provide a powerful demonstration of signal modulation for your students.
 The instructional board and can be purchased from the ARRL Store.
 The Parallax USB Oscilloscope® is no longer available and has been replaced by the Propscope®, which can be purchased directly from Parallax.
 Build the board yourself with instructions provided on the ETP Resource page.

 Using the 5 Building Blocks of Radio Board ( also developed for the ARRL ETP) in combination with the Parallax USB Oscilloscope you can provide a powerful demonstration of basic electronics components including the oscillator, rectifier, amplifier, mixer and filter, and how they work together in a radio.